 Although much of the church was restored in 1872 many early features remain.

-The tower, of about 1310, is surmounted by a battlemented parapet of extremely rare carved scenes added about 1500.
 The porch, once two storied, is 15th century.
 The south doorway is 14th century with a chancel arch of similar date.

 The large east window was designed in 1953.
 During 2008 £80,000 was spent on a major refurbishment and renovation.
 This included cast iron guttering and down pipes to replace plastic and interior lime washing.